H-TayyarMadabushi/AStitchInLanguageModels/Dataset/Extended_Noun_Compound_Senses_Dataset/README.md

 * Non-Literal Meaning 2	(Non-literal meaning if it exists "None" otherwise")
 * Non-Literal Meaning 3	(Non-literal meaning if it exists "None" otherwise")
 * Data Split (Train/Dev/Test)

+This data differs from previous MWE sense datasets in that:
+ * it provides all possible senses,
+ * we ensure that meanings provided are as close to the original phrase as possible to ensure that this dataset is an adversarial dataset,
+ * we highlight purely compositional noun compounds.